 This afternoon Vice President Kamala Harris announced four areas of reform to protect families from destructive medical debt: stopping harmful practices from providers/debt collectors; reducing how medical debt impacts credit worthiness; forgiving the debt of low-income American veterans and increasing general knowledge of consumers’ rights.

-Beyond eliminating nearly $7 billion of medical debt for 3.6 million people to date, RIP continues to work in parallel with the goals of this announcement.
+Beyond eliminating nearly $7 billion of medical debt for 3.6 million people to date, Undue continues to work in parallel with the goals of this announcement.

-• RIP has eliminated $115 million of veteran medical debt to date and its Director of Debt Acquistion, a veteran himself along with RIP’s co-founder, holds an annual motorcycle ride to raise funds specifically for vet debt abolishment
+• Undue has eliminated $115 million of veteran medical debt to date and its Director of Debt Acquistion, a veteran himself along with Undue ’s co-founder, holds an annual motorcycle ride to raise funds specifically for vet debt abolishment

-Stories from patients helped by RIP that outline the importance of this work:
+Stories from patients helped by Undue that outline the importance of this work:

 “I appreciate you helping me out during this difficult time… In 2015 my legs stopped working as I was walking out of a parking lot.
 I went to the doctor and learned that I had severe compression on my [spinal nerve roots] caused by an injury I experienced during my military service.
 I had to have decompression surgery and spent 45 days in the hospital.
 I have over 1 million in medical debt floating around.”